Billing and insurance

 The bills you receive after an extensive healthcare experience can be confusing.
 Many people contribute to your care and may send you separate bills.
 This would include bills from your doctor or any specialists that were involved in your care.

-Financial counselors are available to help provide you with a pre-service estimate*, help you understand your hospital bill and make the payment process more manageable.
-You can call us Monday through Friday, 8 a.m. to 4:30 p.m., at 541.274.6699.
+Financial counselors are available to help provide you with a pre-service estimate, help you understand your hospital bill and make the payment process more manageable.
+You can call us 8 a.m. to 4:30 p.m. weekdays at 541.274.6699.

-*Estimates are based on the scheduled service/CPT codes provided and may not include some services which are billed separately, such as an anesthesiologist, outside labs or doctors that bill separately from Sky Lakes Medical Center.
+Estimates are based on the scheduled service and may not include some services that are billed separately, such as an anesthesiologist, outside labs or doctors that bill separately from Sky Lakes.
 There also could be the potential for out-of-network charges with your insurance, and you may need to verify that information with your insurance carrier.
 If you have an out-of-network provider, it is our standard of practice to welcome them to contact patient financial services directly to negotiate the rate for services provided.

 Medical billing information